LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose LLatrieval to retrieve supporting documents for verifiable generation, which lets the LLM iteratively refine the retrieval result until the LLM verifies the retrieved documents can support answering the given question.
-In this manner, we can fully harness the LLM's ability and facilitate the retrieval result to help generate both correct and verifiable answers.
+We propose LLatrieval to retrieve supporting documents for verifiable generation, which lets the LLM iteratively refine the retrieval result until the LLM verifies the retrieved documents can support answering the given question.
+In this manner, LLatrieval can fully harness the LLM's ability and facilitate the retrieval result to help generate both correct and verifiable answers.
 Experimental results show that our method outperforms extensive baselines and achieves new state-of-the-art results.